Lists

 ...

-here acts as a placeholder.
-This is akin to the pass
+Note that the ellipsis `...` here acts as a placeholder.
+This is akin to the `pass` keyword.

 Running our test again and we will get another failure.
-This time we will get a TypeError
+This time we will get a `TypeError`:

 FAILED [100%]